Santiago-Balcero/VolleyStatisticsSPA/README.md

 - Guards for views
 - Recover password, backend must send a token to email so user can access to change password

-- Reorganize structure of folders to stablifh three modules: auth(login, register, recover password, change password), dashboard(main statistics, view data of teams and games, edit user info), play game(play a new game) IMPORTANT !!!
+- Reorganize structure of folders to stablifh three modules: auth(login, register, recover password, change password), dashboard(main statistics, view data of teams and games, edit user info), play game(play a new game)